Vir-Multiplicis/ai-frameworks/Epistemic Lattice Tethering (ELT)/README.md

 ELT requires no software installation.
 Setup is:

 1. Copy the markup file for your model fork
+2. Bear in mind Claude requires special preparation.
+Please refer to the "READ BEFORE LOADING ELT" markup in the "ELT Model-Specific Forks" file
-2. Paste it at the start of a new thread
+3. Paste it at the start of a new thread
-3. Load the Ontology Anchor exemplars (see below)
+4. Load the Ontology Anchor exemplars (see below)
-4. Confirm the OA is active and begin working
+5. Confirm the OA is active and begin working

 ### Step 1 — Paste the markup